-SDWAN is a networking tool often used for businesses who are spread out geographically.
-It’s been growing in popularity and use within Australia for several years now, but there is still a lot of confusing information surrounding it.
-When you first begin researching the topic, you may feel overwhelmed just trying to determine what is SDWAN and should you go with Cisco SDWAN or FortiGate SDWAN?
-So, allow us to help and let’s dive into the topic.
-Firstly:
+SDWAN is a networking tool businesses will often utilise if they’re spread out geographically.
+It’s been growing in popularity and used by Australian businesses for several years now, but there’s still a lot of confusing information surrounding it.
+When you first begin researching the topic, you may feel overwhelmed just trying to determine what SDWAN is in the first place.
+Not to mention whether you should go with Cisco SDWAN or opt for FortiGate SDWAN.
+We’re here to dive into SDWAN and unpack a heap of puzzling information for you.

 What is SDWAN?

-SDWAN (not to be confused with Obi Wan) stands for Software Defined Wide Area Network.
+SDWAN―not to be confused with Obi Wan―stands for Software Defined Wide Area Network.
 And unless you have a technical IT background, that phrase is just as meaningless as its acronym.
 Let’s start with the ‘WAN’ part first.
 WAN (Wide Area Network) is a network that connects computers and systems that are spread across a large geographical area.
-That is to say, computers within the same room or building, usually connected by a LAN (local area network).
-A WAN connects several LANs, usually within a specific organisation.
-This is generally when they have several branches spread throughout the city, state or country.
+Computers in close proximity―within the same room or building―are usually connected by a LAN (local area network).
+A WAN connects several LANs, typically within one organisation.
+This is generally when they have several branches spread throughout the city, state, or country.

 WAN technology previously relied on special hardware to perform these long-distance connections.
 But the future is here!
 So now we have Software Defined WAN that utilises the omnipotent power of the Internet to perform these connections.